Electrik-Dev/Electrik-Dev.github.io/index.md

 [Github Link](https://github.com/Electrik-Dev/RedditPromoBlocker)

 ### Privacy Policy
-As someone who takes privacy very seriously, I will never store any data on you personal, or otherwise.
+As someone who takes privacy very seriously, I will never store any data on you - personal, anonymous, or in any other capacity.
 Any persions used by my software are used strictly because they cannot function otherwise.

 ### Support or Contact